ckuethe/radiacode-tools/README.md

 $ python -m venv venv
 $ . venv/bin/activate
 $ pip install -e .

+# or this if you want to plot tracks and spectrograms
+$ pip install -e .[graphical]
 ```

 Some convenience scripts will be installed along with the python code,